-- New onset or worsening of pre-existing cardiac failure (e.g., congestive heart failure, pulmonary edema, decreased ejection fraction), restrictive cardiomyopathy, myocardial ischemia, and myocardial infarction including fatalities have occurred following administration of KYPROLIS.
-Some events occurred in patients with normal baseline ventricular function.
-Death due to cardiac arrest has occurred within one day of KYPROLIS administration. - Monitor patients for clinical signs or symptoms of cardiac failure or cardiac ischemia.
-Evaluate promptly if cardiac toxicity is suspected.
-Withhold KYPROLIS for Grade 3 or 4 cardiac adverse events until recovery, and consider whether to restart KYPROLIS at 1 dose level reduction based on a benefit/risk assessment. - While adequate hydration is required prior to each dose in Cycle 1, monitor all patients for evidence of volume overload, especially patients at risk for cardiac failure.
+New onset or worsening of pre-existing cardiac failure (e.g., congestive heart failure, pulmonary edema, decreased ejection fraction), restrictive cardiomyopathy, myocardial ischemia, and myocardial infarction including fatalities have occurred following administration of Kyprolis.
+Death due to cardiac arrest has occurred within a day of Kyprolis administration.

+Withhold Kyprolis for Grade 3 or 4 cardiac adverse events until recovery, and consider whether to restart Kyprolis based on a benefit/risk assessment.

+Adequate hydration is required prior to each dose in Cycle 1.
+Monitor all patients for evidence of volume overload, especially patients at risk for cardiac failure.
 Adjust total fluid intake as clinically appropriate in patients with baseline cardiac failure or who are at risk for cardiac failure.

-Patients ≥ 75 years, the risk of cardiac failure is increased.
-Patients with New York Heart Association Class III and IV heart failure, recent myocardial infarction, conduction abnormalities, angina, or arrhythmias may be at greater risk for cardiac complications and should have a comprehensive medical assessment (including blood pressure and fluid management) prior to starting treatment with KYPROLIS and remain under close follow-up.
+Patients \geq 75 years, the risk of cardiac failure is increased.
+Patients with New York Heart Association Class III and IV heart failure, recent myocardial infarction, and conduction abnormalities may be at greater risk for cardiac complications.